What is projection welding and how does it work?

 2. Welding head and electrodes

 The welding head is the heart of the projection welding machine.
 It consists of two main components: the upper and lower electrodes.
-These electrodes are usually made of copper or a copper alloy, as this material has a high electrical conductivity.
-The electrodes are usually water-cooled to prevent overheating and extend the service life.
+These electrodes are usually made of copper or a copper alloy, as this material has high electrical conductivity.
+The electrodes are typically water-cooled to prevent overheating and extend their service life.
 The welding head can be movable or fixed, depending on the machine.

 3. Welding control unit